Frequently Asked Questions

 You’ve got questions, and we’ve got the answers.

-MaxHSA is a digital savings platform that helps employees grow their Health Savings Account (HSA) balances through purchase roundups and cashback rewards tied to everyday spending.
+MaxHSA is a digital savings platform that helps HSA participants grow their Health Savings Account (HSA) contributions through Roundups and Cashback Rewards tied to everyday spending using your existing card.

 No.